urql-graphql/urql/docs/basics/mutations.md

 our example, no mutation will be performed.
 To execute our mutation we instead have to call the execute function — `updateTodo` in our example — which is the second item in the tuple.

+### Updating the cache after a mutation

+If a mutation updates a single existing entity, `urql` can automatically update that entity’s value in its cache.
+To do so, the mutation must return the id of the modified entity, along with the values of the fields that were modified.
+You can clearly see that in the example above.
+However if mutation affects other entities, you may want to [set up manual updates that react to mutations.](https://formidable.com/open-source/urql/docs/graphcache/custom-updates/)

 ### Using the mutation result

 When calling our `updateTodo` function we have two ways of getting to the result as it comes back